TITLE IX

 Reporting Mechanisms: What to Expect

 Every educational institution must have a designated Title IX Coordinator whose contact information is readily available on the institution’s website.
-Schools are required to have a comprehensive procedure in place for lodging complaints related to sex discrimination, harassment, or violence.
-Upon filing a complaint, the institution is obligated to investigate promptly, irrespective of whether the survivor also reports to law enforcement.
-Every Title IX investigation must be completed in a timely manner.
+Schools are required to have a comprehensive procedure in place for making complaints related to sex discrimination and sexual harassment.
+Upon receiving a complaint, the institution is obligated to take action to stop the discrimination or harassment, prevent future discrimination or harassment from recurring, and remedy the impact.
+In addition, the institution must adopt, publish, and implement anti-discrimination policies and grievance procedures.

-Before a formal complaint is filed, and even after the conclusion of the process, under Title IX, schools are obligated to make reasonable arrangements to ensure a victim can continue their education unhindered.
-This may include issuing no-contact directives against the accused, making schedule changes, and offering support services.
-Such accommodations should be made in a way that doesn't overburden the complainant or limit their educational opportunities.
+After a complaint is made, under Title IX, institutions are obligated to make reasonable arrangements to ensure a victim can continue their education unhindered.
+This may include issuing no-contact directives, making schedule changes, and offering support services.
+Such accommodations should be made in a way that doesn't overburden the victim or limit their educational opportunities.

 Retaliation and Repercussions

-At Allen University, we believe in a safe environment where every student has the opportunity to learn, grow, and thrive, free from the detrimental impacts of gender-based discrimination, harassment, and violence.
+At Allen University, we believe in a safe environment where every student has the opportunity to learn, grow, and thrive, free from the detrimental impacts of sex discrimination or sexual harassment.

 Atty.
 Nancy G. Rhoads